 Read more – The PhD Survival Guide

 Develop your emotional intelligence – When conducting training sessions for PhD candidates, I usually compare the candidate-supervisor relationship to that between a couple.
-Successful relationships for the most part require the same things – mutual respect for each other’s roles and responsibilities, understanding, tolerance for differences, clear boundaries and great communication.
+Successful relationships for the most part require the same things – mutual knowledge and respect for each other’s roles and responsibilities, understanding, tolerance for differences, clear boundaries and great communication.
 Communication is key and goes beyond writing great papers and presenting at conferences.
 A great communicator is someone who listens.
 A good listener is someone who not only clearly hears and interprets what is being said but also picks up on what is not being said.

 Sometimes your PhD supervisor’s silence after your email is that you have not utilised the feedback provided on the first draft s/he sent!
 Stephen Covey says it well as ‘seeking first to understand before seeking to be understood.’
 Think about any run-ins you have had with your supervisor, have you always followed this rule?
 Have you given due consideration to your supervisor’s point of view?
 Are you self-aware?
 Are you aware of weaknesses that limit your effectiveness where your PhD is concerned?
 Are you listening to your supervisor?

 I would go as far to say that your relationship with your supervisor is ‘intimate.’
 During my PhD, I would spend several hours a day with at least one of my supervisors – home was somewhere to sleep and cook!
 Communicating effectively ensured that everyone was clear on what needed to be done, when it needed to be done by and who needed to do what!
 Be considerate, be respectful but just as important communicate clearly.
 Expect your PhD supervisor to do the same.
 Completing your PhD successfully is more likely to happen when there is co-operation and not conflict between you and your supervisor.
 Maintain a healthy relationship.